MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ## Containerization

-A container includes application code and the related configuration files, libraries, and dependencies that it needs to run.
-Containerization provides an abstraction layer for application code and its dependencies and achieves separation from the underlying hosting platform.
+A container includes application code and the related configuration files, libraries, and dependencies that the application needs to run.
+Containerization provides an abstraction layer for application code and its dependencies and creates separation from the underlying hosting platform.
 The single software package is highly portable and can run consistently across various infrastructure platforms and cloud providers.
 Developers don't need to rewrite code and can deploy applications faster and more reliably.

 > [!IMPORTANT]
 > We recommend that you use containers for mission-critical application packages.
 They improve infrastructure utilization because you can host multiple containers on the same virtualized infrastructure.
 Also, because all software is included in the container, you can move the application across various operating systems, regardless of runtimes or library versions.
 Management is also easier with containers than it is with traditional virtualized hosting.